Sure Dividend

 Clorox has multiple competitive advantages.
 First, it holds a tremendously strong brand portfolio.
 As previously mentioned, Clorox products enjoy high market share across the portfolio.

-Clorox retains its high industry position in part through advertising and it spends very heavily to maintain that position.
+Clorox retains its high industry position through advertising and spends very heavily to maintain that position.
 Product marketing is a necessity for consumer products manufacturers and Clorox spends ~10% of its revenue on this each year.

-Another advantage of Clorox’s business model is that its products are used by millions of people each day, in good economies and bad.
+Another advantage of Clorox’s business model is that its products are used by millions of people each day, both in good and bad economies.
 According to the company, Clorox-branded products are in about nine of ten U.S. households.

-There will always be a certain level of demand for household cleaning products and food, even if the economy enters a downturn.
+There will always be a certain demand for household cleaning products and food, even if the economy is downturned.
 This allows the company to remain profitable during recessions.
 Indeed, Clorox is a strong example of a defensive stock.
 Its earnings-per-share through the Great Recession are shown below:

 As you can see, Clorox increased earnings-per-share each year throughout the recession, including double-digit earnings growth in 2009 and 2010.